Germany puts far-right AfD's 'Wing' group under surveillance | DW | 12.03.2020

+The populist Alternative for Germany party has been accused of fueling far-right attacks with nationalistic rhetoric.
+Its most extreme faction, the "Wing," will be put under surveillance by German domestic intelligence.

-Germany's domestic security agency will run surveillance on the far-right Alternative for Germany's (AfD) most nationalistic group, media reported ahead of a press conference scheduled for Thursday.
+Germany's domestic security agency will run surveillance on the far-right Alternative for Germany's (AfD) most nationalistic group, the agency's president announced on Thursday.

 The step designates the AfD group known as the "Wing ("Flügel") as a far-right extremist group warranting observation from security forces.

-Thomas Haldenweg, the president of the Office for the Protection of the Constitution — Germany's domestic security agency — is expected to make an official announcement later on Thursday.
+"The Wing is evidently have extremist ambitions," said Thomas Haldenweg, the president of the Office for the Protection of the Constitution — Germany's domestic security agency.

 Read more: Germany underestimated far-right terror for 'too long'